 At UAT, students will learn to optimize robotics technology using digital hardware design, software programming, and digital and analog circuit design analysis.
 Students will apply knowledge of transducers, actuators, and advanced software development to design, engineer, and analyze advanced robotics technology and embedded systems.

-With technology advancing rapidly, a robotics degree allows you to be at the forefront of the world’s top business and government efforts.
-With the completion of this robotics and mechanical engineering degree you will gain the ability to build, develop, implement, and analyze the world’s most advanced technologies and make an impact on the advancing electronic and robotic world.
+With a robotics degree, students will be at the forefront of the world’s top business and government programs.
+After the completion of UAT’s Robotics and Embedded Systems degree, students will have the ability to build, develop, implement and analyze advanced robotics technologies for a career path to advance the electronic and robotics industry.

 UAT’s Robotics and Embedded Systems degree empowers students to create the next generation of robotics.

 Educating the next wave of innovators, our faculty leverage their experiences to mentor students to lead innovations and solve challenges in advancing technology.